becheng/sp-auth-accross-tenants/README.md

     az account get-access-token
     ```
 ### Issue the Request
-7. Finally, copy the two access tokens to be used in the Rest API where the primary token is set "Bearer" token for the "Authorization" Header and auxiliary token is set as "Bearer" token for the "x-ms-authorization-auxiliary" Header.
+7. Finally, copy the two access tokens to be used in the Rest API where the primary token is set as the "Bearer" token for the "Authorization" Header and auxiliary token where that is set as "Bearer" token for the "x-ms-authorization-auxiliary" Header.
 ```
 https://management.azure.com/subscriptions/{{SUBSCRIPTION1_ID}}/resourceGroups/{{tenant1_resourcegroup}}/providers/Microsoft.Network/virtualNetworks/vnetpeer1/virtualNetworkPeerings/peer1-peer2?api-version=2018-02-01
 ```
+**[screen shot here]**

 8. After completion of the request from vnetpeer1 (tenant1) to the vnetpeer2 (tenant2) we notice a "peer1-peer2" paring in the vnetpeer1 vnet with a Pairing status of "Initiated".
 9. Perform the same call but in reverse from vnet2 to vnet1.
 ```